* Translated by AI

 SSG pitcher Kim Min clenches his fist after closing out the game against Samsung on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

 In the bottom of the 9th, SSG made a different choice.
 Instead of closer Jo Byung-hyun (24), who had thrown 44 pitches over 1⅔ innings the previous day, they brought in Kim Min (27).
-Kim Min allowed a hit to Kim Heon-gon and found himself with one out and runners on second base, but he struck out Cha Seung-jun and Park Seung-gyu in succession to record his first save of the season and his second career save since his debut in 2018.
+Kim Min allowed a hit to Kim Heon-gon and found himself in a one-out, runners-on-second situation, but he struck out Cha Seung-jun and Park Seung-gyu in succession to record his first save of the season and his second career save since his debut in 2018.

 Due to the struggles of their trusted bullpen, Samsung suffered back-to-back shocking comeback losses, falling from a seven-game winning streak to three consecutive defeats.
-Their hold on third place has become precarious.
-After dropping from first to third place the previous day, they now trail fourth-place SSG by just half a game.
+Their third-place position is now in jeopardy.
+After dropping from first to third place the previous day, they have now narrowed the gap to half a game behind fourth-place SSG.

-Samsung players greet fans after the game against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter
+Samsung players wave to fans after the game against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

-Samsung players greet fans after the game against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter
+Samsung players wave to fans after the game against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>